 Davis Station

 Belonging to our favorite mates from Australia, Davis Station has a vibe that’s as warm as an Outback summer, even when it’s surrounded by nothing but ice and snow.
-While other stations might get all geeky with their test tubes and thermometers, Davis has its own unique flair.
-They’ve got the standard research labs, of course, but with an extra side of Aussie charm.
+Davis has its own unique flair– sure they’ve got their standard research labs, of course, but with an extra side of Aussie charm.

 Scott Base